jesusandres31/jesusandres31/README.md

 ## Hello 👋

 My name is Jesus, I'm from Argentina.
-I am currently working as a full stack web developer and operations.
-Also, I have a degree in Information Systems.
+I am a full stack web developer and graduated in information systems.
+Also I'm studying a master in IT.

 ## Hard Skills:
-- Docker 🐳.
 - Node, Express, TypeScript, React and Redux.
+- Docker, Linux and Bash Scripting
 - PostgreSQL and PL/PgSQL.
 - Nginx reverse proxy/web server.
-- Linux and Bash Scripting.
-- Git for version control.
-CI/CD with Jenkins.
-- Cloud technologies knowledge.
+- GitLab CI/CD.
+Jenkins.
+Cloud computing.

 ## Soft Skills:
 - Proactivity.